rsocket/rsocket/Protocol.md

 Client side resumption operation starts when the client desires to try to resume and starts a new transport connection.
 The operation then proceeds as the following:

 * Client sends RESUME frame.
 The client MUST NOT send any other frame types until resumption succeeds.
 The RESUME Identification Token MUST be the token used in the original SETUP frame.
-The RESUME Number of Entries indicates the number of resumable streams which Clinet wants to resume.
-Every entry in RESUME frame has a corresponding Stream ID to which this entry belongs to and Implied Position which indicates the total number of frames received for this particular stream on the Client side.
+The RESUME Number of Entries indicates the number of resumable streams which the Client wants to resume.
+Every entry in the RESUME frame has a corresponding Stream ID to which the entry belongs to and an implied Position which indicates the total number of frames received for this particular stream on the Client side.
 * Client waits for either a RESUME_OK or ERROR[CONNECTION_ERROR|REJECTED_RESUME] frame from the server.
 * On receiving an ERROR[REJECTED_RESUME] frame, the client MUST NOT attempt resumption again.
 * On receiving a RESUME_OK, the client: